SpenceKonde/AVR-Guidance/LowLevel/ReadingAVRHex.md

 6 - Full
 7 - Full
 8 - Full
 9 - 192 + 83 opcodes (though some may exist as internal only functions), 124+16 unused on non-Xmega, and 120 not used anywhere because nothing with that much flash ever existed.
 So 275 for sure, another 128+16 = 142 for non-xmega, plus if you count opcodes to access memory that has ever existed that's another 120.
 So 275, 417 or 537.
 A - Full
 B - Full
 C - Full
 D - Full
 E - Full
 F - 1024 opcodes - though 0xFFFF needs to be either a NOP or a skipif like it is now, otherwise empty flash will do unpredictable things, which is a bad thing because that's where code ends up after a wild pointer is called.
 ```
-There are 1024 opcodes in the 0xF8~FF range, half of that range, the range where the low byte is > 0x7F, and 1023 of them could in theory be used
+There are 1024 opcodes in the 0xF8-FF range, half of that range, the range where the low byte is > 0x7F, and 1023 of them could in theory be used
 1023 + 255 + 275 = 1553 conservatively, 1695 more generously (stealing the xMega ones), or 1815 most generally (taking ones only applicable to flash sizes nobody expects to ever see.
 I know I am expecting, at most, 256k flash on a modern AVR, never more than that), open opcodes.
 The instruction space is 96.93 - 97.58% used, and what little space there is fragmented.

 Of course, that all is ignoring the possibility that there are other instructions used during the testing process not documented (these would most likely be located in 0x94-95, amongst those fragmented oddball instructions.

 An interesting experiment might be to use means other than the compiler to construct hex files that monitor the system state (which could be constructed with the compiler) as the invalid opcodes are used systematically to see if any of them do anything unexpected.

-It is worth noting that the Low/IO instructions (SBI, CBI, SBIC, SBIS) need 8 opcodes each per register, and with 4 registers per port, that means it would take 32 opcodes (plus compiler support) to give the magic of low I/O registers per per fully capable VPORT added.
-A 100 pin modern successor to the 2560 could avoid the existence of "second class pins" by using 128 opcodes per port to turn the lower half of the high I/O space into expanded low I/O space.
-But only needing 128 opcodes, there are two places where they could be placed where they would be contiguous.
-I suspect though that this would be a BFD to implement and we are unlikely to see it.
-But we totally do have the opcodes for it (unlike almost every other instruction we might desire, other than maybe getting the LAT/LAC/LAS/XCH instructions from xmega back - except as described they are kinda useless - they only act on SRAM.
-I know I want to LAS and LAC all the time - but almost never on SRAM, always on extended I/O registers.
-A set of LAT/LAC/LAS/XCH instruction that only operated on the extended I/O registers would be nearly as useful as one that allowed operation over the whole of the dataspace (excepting mapped progmem, ofc).
+It is worth noting that the LowI/O instructions (SBI, CBI, SBIC, SBIS) need 8 opcodes each per register, and with 4 registers per port, that means it would take 128 opcodes (plus compiler support)to give the magic of low I/O registers per per fully capable port added.
+A 100 pin modern successor to the 2560 could avoid the existence of "second class pins" by using 128 opcodes (in addition to whatever else they need to do to make that work) per port.
+If it followed the example of the 2560, that would probably mean 88 port pins, up from, the 56 we have now.
+That's only 32 pins or 4 ports.
+And coincidentally... the first half of the high I/O space is currently totally unused, that could be done, in theory.

+There are 1024 opcodes in the 0xF8-FF range, half of that range, the range where the low byte is > 0x7F.
+1024 + 255 + 275 = 1580 conservatively, or 1696 more generously, open opcodes.
+The instruction space is 96.93 - 97.58% used, and what little space there is fragmented.
+and that all is ignoring the possibility that there are other instructions used during the testing process not documented (these would most likely be located in 0x94-95, amongst those fragmented oddball instructions